skydome20/crawler_CIA_CREST/README.md

 2. `parsing.pages.CIA_CREST(query, pages)` : return a `parse.table` according to the given query and range of pages where you want to search, should be provied to the next function.

-3. `download.doc.CIA_CREST(parse.table)` : automatically download documents in the `parse.table`, and return a `reference.table` which helps to match titles of documents with downloaded documents(.pdf).
+3. `download.doc.CIA_CREST(parse.table)` : automatically download documents based on the `parse.table`, and return a `reference.table` which helps to match titles of documents with downloaded documents(.pdf).

 # main.R